Shellyda/Shellyda/README.md

     🚀 Always curious, looking for new studies and experiences that make me evolve as a professional and person.

+    🌿 I try to practice empathy in my daily life.
+Whenever possible, i want to leave the environment in a good mood and pleasant for everyone.

 ## 🛰️ Status
 ![github stats](https://github-readme-stats.vercel.app/api?username=Shellyda&show_icons=true&theme=radical&show_icons=true)